Muscles do not respond normally to stimulation, usually when the blood potassium level is too low or high.

 People with the hyperkalemic form can stop a mild attack by doing light exercise and eating a carbohydrate-rich meal.
 If an attack is persistent, drugs (such as a thiazide diuretic or inhaled albuterol) can help lower the potassium level.
-If an attack is severe, doctors give calcium, insulin, and glucose by vein.
+If an attack is severe, doctors give calcium or insulin and glucose by vein.
 People can prevent attacks by eating frequent meals rich in carbohydrates and low in potassium and by avoiding fasting, strenuous activity after meals, and exposure to cold.

 People with the thyrotoxic form are given potassium chloride (as in the hypokalemic form), and doctors closely monitor levels of potassium in the blood during severe attacks.
 To prevent attacks, doctors give people drugs to keep their thyroid gland functioning properly and beta-blockers (such as propranolol).

 People with Andersen-Tawil syndrome may prevent attacks by making lifestyle changes, including tightly controlling levels of exercise or activity, and by taking acetazolamide.
-People may need a heart pacemaker or implantable cardioverter-defibrillator (see Pacemakers) to control heart symptoms.
+People may need a heart pacemaker Artificial pacemakers Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Heart disorders are... read more or implantable cardioverter-defibrillator Restoring normal rhythm to control heart symptoms.